 To help ensure we make the nice weather last, human ingenuity should be employed to allow us to take control of the climate pump, via some human forcing regime, so that we can all live in the optimum climate that will be necessary to feed our 10+ billion people.

 This astronomically growing population is the real back story here.
-Yet as humans are wont to do, we will pass the buck and allow nature to deal with that, in our unimaginably different future.
+Yet as humans are wont to do, we will pass the buck and allow nature to deal with that in our unimaginably different future, which is quite possibly nearer than we think.